NimraTalha/Physical-AI-Humaoid-Robotics-Book/website/docs/chapter-2-basics-of-humanoid-robotics.md

 By the end of this chapter, you will be able to:

-- Understand the mechanical structure of humanoid robots
+- Understand the mechanical structure of humanoid robots.
-- Identify key actuator technologies and their trade-offs
+- Identify key actuator technologies and their trade-offs.
-- Explain the role of sensors in humanoid perception and control
+- Explain the role of sensors in humanoid perception and control.
-- Describe the fundamentals of robot kinematics and dynamics
+- Describe the fundamentals of robot kinematics and dynamics.

 ## Introduction

-Humanoid robots are designed to mimic human form and movement.
-Their bipedal structure and anthropomorphic design enable them to navigate human environments and use tools designed for people.
+Humanoid robots are designed to mimic the human form and its movements.
+Their bipedal (two-legged) structure and human-like design enable them to navigate environments and use tools that were created for people.

-Building humanoid robots presents unique engineering challenges: achieving stable bipedal locomotion, coordinating dozens of degrees of freedom, and maintaining balance under dynamic conditions.
+Building humanoid robots presents unique engineering challenges, such as achieving stable bipedal locomotion, coordinating dozens of joints, and maintaining balance under dynamic conditions.

 ## Core Concepts